Birational Weyl Group Action on the Symplectic Groupoid and Cluster Algebras: Transitivity of Coisotropic Reductions under the Weyl Group Action

 \begin{exmp} (\textit{Transitivity of irreducible components under Weyl group actions for $n=6,7$})

-Applying the Weyl group action to the defining equations of $\mathcal D^n$, we can directly verify the following results using computer-assisted calculations: \begin{enumerate} \item $s_2$ maps $\mathcal D^6_{\left\{2\right\}}$ to $\mathcal D^6_{\left\{3\right\}}$ and $s_2\circ s_1$ maps $\mathcal D^6_{\left\{1\right\}}$ to $\mathcal D^6_{\left\{3\right\}}$. \item $s_1$ maps $\mathcal D^7_{\left\{13\right\}}$ to $\mathcal D^7_{\left\{23\right\}}$ and $s_2 \circ s_1$ maps $\mathcal D^7_{\left\{12\right\}}$ to $\mathcal D^7_{\left\{23\right\}}$. \end{enumerate} \end{exmp}
+Applying the Weyl group action to the defining equations of $\mathcal D^n$, we can directly verify the following results using computer-assisted calculations: \begin{enumerate} \item $s_2$ maps $\mathcal D^6_{\left\{2\right\}}$ to $\mathcal D^6_{\left\{3\right\}}$ and $s_2\circ s_1$ maps $\mathcal D^6_{\left\{1\right\}}$ to $\mathcal D^6_{\left\{3\right\}}$. \item $s_1$ maps $\mathcal D^7_{\left\{1,3\right\}}$ to $\mathcal D^7_{\left\{2,3\right\}}$ and $s_2 \circ s_1$ maps $\mathcal D^7_{\left\{1,2\right\}}$ to $\mathcal D^7_{\left\{2,3\right\}}$. \end{enumerate} \end{exmp}

-\begin{cor} The Hamiltonian reductions are conjugate to each other under the birational Weyl group action.
-Consequently, it suffices to consider a single irreducible component of $\mathcal D^n$ for the Hamiltonian reduction. \end{cor}
+\begin{cor} The coisotropic reductions are conjugate to each other under the birational Weyl group action.
+Consequently, it suffices to consider a single irreducible component of $\mathcal D^n$ for the coisotropic reduction. \end{cor}

 \begin{proof} For $i < \lfloor \frac{n}{2} \rfloor$, the elements $s_i = \tau_i$ are cluster modular transformations; hence, they preserve the $\mathcal A_n$-quiver.
-This implies that the coordinates of a generic symplectic leaf are invariant under the action.
 Furthermore, the irreducible components are Poisson birationally isomorphic to each other under these transformations.
-Consequently, the Hamiltonian reductions are conjugate under the Weyl group action.\end{proof}
+Consequently, the coisotropic reductions are conjugate under the Weyl group action.\end{proof}

-For $n \le 6$, the existence of the Hamiltonian reduction on a single component was shown in\cite{16}.
-This induces the existence of a Hamiltonian reduction for all components when $n \le 6$ due to Corollary \ref{cor523}.
-Consequently, the cluster structure of $\mathcal T_{2,2}$ is recovered through the Hamiltonian reduction.
+For $n \le 6$, the existence of the coisotropic reduction on a single component was shown in\cite{16}.
+This induces the existence of a coisotropic reduction for all components when $n \le 6$ by Corollary~\ref{cor623}.
+Consequently, the cluster structure of $\mathcal T_{2,2}$ is recovered through the coisotropic reduction.

-For $n = 8$ and $10$, we also found the Hamiltonian reduction on a single component.
-Consequently, the cluster structure of $\mathcal T_{3,2}$ and $\mathcal T_{4,2}$ are recovered through the Hamiltonian reductions; these results will be presented in a future paper.
+For $n = 8$ and $10$, we also found the coisotropic reduction on a single component.
+Consequently, cluster structures of $\mathcal T_{3,2}$ and $\mathcal T_{4,2}$ are recovered through the coisotropic reductions; these results will be presented in a future paper.

 Hence, for higher $n$, we expect a similar result: